platformio/platformio-core/docs/projectconf.rst

 ``lib_force``
 ^^^^^^^^^^^^^

-Force Library Build System to build specified libraries if even they are not included in the project source code.
+Force Library Build System to build specified libraries if they even are not included in the project source code.
 Also, these libraries will be processed in the first order.

+The correct value for this option is library name (not folder name).
+In the most cases, library name is pre-defined in manifest file (:ref:`library_config`, ``library.properties``, ``module.json``).
+The multiple library names are allowed, split them with comma ``,`` separator.

 Example: